Post Updated: 1/22/2020

 I had a pre-made bow that was a little smashed, but when sprayed with spray glue and sprinkled with glitter, it came to life again.
 I placed it on a paper snowflake to give it more pizazz.

-Nothing says elegant gift more than satin ribbon.
-I look for it on sale and have been lucky to find a few rolls at my local thrift store for 95 cents a roll.
+Nothing says what an elegant gift more than satin ribbon.
+I look for satin ribbon all year long and when it goes on sale.
+I have even been lucky to find a few rolls at my local thrift store for 95 cents a roll.

 I also use all sorts of leftover ribbon and snippets of pretty items that I have accumulated over the past year to embellish wrapped gifts.